kg4zow/rm2-scripts/rmbackup/README.md

     git init -b main
     ```

-* Possibly update the `.gitignore` file.
+* Possibly create or update the `.gitignore` file.
 This tells the `git` command to ignore certain files when adding files or figuring out what changes were made.

     My primary OS is macOS, so all of my `.gitignore` files include the following: